 Financial Mappers provides the level of detail required by a financial adviser.
 But people with no financial expertise can use it.
 You should develop an understanding of the major principals of financial planning.
-You can create a wealth building plan for the Savings period.
-You can then plan how to spend those savings in retirement.
+You can create a wealth building plan for both the Savings period.
+You can plan how to spend those savings in in retirement.
 You can build a layered retirement income stream.
 That is, you can plan which assets you will sell and when.
 The aim should be to make a financial plan which gives you the lifestyle you want in retirement.

 Watch the video and find out why you need to make a Financial Plan